marcopennekamp/lore/specification/minimum-viable-language.md

 At this early stage of design and development, my goal is to create a **minimum viable language** that satisfies the most important language goals.
 While a language can contain many quality of life features, the core ideas are what sets Lore apart from other languages and thus are most important.
 As I am a one-man team, my goal is to create a minimum viable specification and compiler that is just one thing: usable.

-Hence, here is a **list of features** that will make up the minimum viable language; anything beyond that is fluff—important fluff, however—that might be added at a later time.
+Hence, here is a **list of features** that will make up the minimum viable language; anything beyond that is fluff—important fluff, however—that will be added at a later time.

 ##### Language

-- **Types:** Sum types, intersection types, product types, list types, map types, trait and struct types, component types, simple parametric types, abstractness, type inference.
+- **Types:** Sum types, intersection types, product types, list types, map types, trait and struct types, shape types, simple parametric types, abstractness, type inference, type aliases.
   - We are excluding function types for now, but will add them very soon after a minimum version has been achieved.
-  - Notably, we are excluding less important types such as singleton and envelope types.
 - **Functions:** Multi-functions, function declarations, multiple dispatch, abstract functions, compile-time constraints, fixed functions.
-- **Data Types:** Traits, structs, entities, properties, constructors, mutability, component declarations, polymorphism, ownership.
+- **Data Types:** Traits, structs, shapes, properties, constructors, mutability, trait polymorphism.
-- **Expressions:** Literals and value constructors (numbers, strings, booleans, tuples, lists, maps, instantiation), basic operators, blocks, multi-function calls, conditional expressions, loops, property access, variable declarations and assignments, return.
+- **Expressions:** Literals and value constructors (numbers, strings, booleans, tuples, lists, maps, shapes, structs), basic operators, blocks, multi-function calls, conditional expressions, loops, property access, variable declarations and assignments, return.
-  - Notably, we are not yet supporting the definition of anonymous functions.
-- **TODO:** What about **global variables?** Or at least **global constants**…
-- **TODO:** For syntax stuff, look at DSL-style languages like Gradle.
-Imagine if game developers could have the flexibility to define their own DSLs within Lore.
+- **Global Constants:** Declaration, usage.
 - **Not supported yet:** See the updates list below.

 ##### Implementation

-- A **Parser** producing an **Abstract Syntax Tree**.
+- A **parser** producing an **abstract syntax tree**.
-- **Correctness and Type Checking and Transformation** to an intermediate **Expression Tree** that contains already resolved type, target, variable, property, etc. information.
+- **Correctness and type checking and transformation** to an intermediate **expression tree** that contains already resolved type, target, variable, property, etc. information.
-- A **Transpiler** that transforms the Expression Tree to Javascript.
+- A **transpiler** that transforms the Expression Tree to Javascript.
 - A **Typescript runtime** that handles multiple-dispatch, type and value construction, and provides crucial implementations of data structures such as lists and maps (especially fast, immutable data structures).